DuPage County Distracted Driving Accident Lawyers

 Driving while distracted is a growing problem on the roads today.
 Motorists are often juggling several activities while simultaneously trying to stay focused on the road.
 This can lead to disastrous consequences.
 If you or a loved one has been injured in an accident due to texting or distracted driving, it is important to speak with an experienced personal injury attorney so you fully understand your rights.

-Mevorah Law Offices LLC has over 200 years of combined experience representing victims of texting or distracted driving in the Chicago area and throughout Illinois.
+Mevorah & Giglio Law Offices has over 200 years of combined experience representing victims of texting or distracted driving in the Chicago area and throughout Illinois.
 Our award-winning lawyers have a strong track record of obtaining full compensation for victims of all types of motor vehicle accidents.
 We are recognized by our peers not only for our skill and experience, but also for our aggressive advocacy on behalf of each client we serve.

 Our attorneys are honest, compassionate, responsive, and approachable.
 Our clients appreciate our down to earth approach and tireless commitment to protecting their interests.
 We understand that when you are injured in an auto accident, it can take a major physical, emotional and financial toll on you and your family.
 For this reason, we work hard to make the legal process and smooth and painless as possible.